Ahmedm2002/Cryptweb/README.md

 2. After completion, client calls POST /api/v1/file-transfers/complete
 3. Server resolves emails to user UUIDs and persists the record
 ```

-> File chunking, DataChannel setup, and actual P2P transfer logic are **not implemented in the backend**.
-The backend only records completed transfers.

 ---